-The keypad is enabled, to allow switching from Normal Mode to any other mode, by inserting the Security Key into connector J4 on the MS-2410BC main circuit board.
+The keypad is enabled, to allow switching from Normal Mode to any other mode, by inserting the Security Key into connector J4 on the MS-2410B main circuit board.

-FIGURE 3-2: Programming Security Key - Program Mode
+FIGURE 3-1: Programming Security Key - Program Mode

 Insertion of the Security Key alters the functions of the keypad.
 Keys labeled 1 through 4 may now be used for entering a numerical password.
-An authorized factory representative can enter Programming Mode by keying in the Program Mode password and pressing the Enter key.
+Programming Mode can be entered by keying in the Program Mode password (1231232) and pressing the Enter key.
 If an incorrect key is pressed, wait 10 seconds and then reenter the proper password before pressing the Enter key.

 A pause of up to 10 seconds is allowed between each key press while entering the password.
 After pressing the Enter key, the control panel will be in Program Mode with the keypad key functions configured for this mode.
 The system Trouble LED and AC Power LED will blink at a rate of 1 second On and 1 second Off and the trouble relay will activate.
 The Zone 1 alarm LED will turn on steady, the Zone 1 trouble LED will be mostly on (blink 3⁄4 second On and 1⁄4 second Off) if the corresponding option has been selected (factory default).
 A pause of up to 10 minutes is now allowed between each key press while in Programming Mode.
 Delays longer than 10 minutes will cause the control panel to exit Programming Mode.
-If the Security Key remains inserted when the control panel returns to Normal Mode, the control panel and keypad will function as expected in Normal Mode.
 To enter any other mode, the Security Key must be removed and then reinserted.
 The appropriate password can then be entered.